QuickStart: Color

 - Automate WCAG-appropriate contrast checking

-- Generate color-palette documentation with [Herman][Herman]
+- Generate color-palette documentation with Herman

 Import

-you are ready to go.
+If you’ve already imported accoutrement you are ready to go.

-Color Palette
+Color Tokens

 $colors: (